LowerMyCommercialTax

 Combined rates for commercial properties in Hudspeth County typically range from 1.5% to 2.0% in incorporated areas and 1.3% to 1.7% in unincorporated areas.
 At a 1.8% combined rate, a $200,000 assessed commercial property generates a $3,600 annual tax bill — and even a 20% overassessment is worth correcting.

-Step 1: Free Assessment.
-We analyze your appraisal notice and identify protest grounds.
+Step 1: Initial Review.
+Analyze your appraisal notice and identify protest grounds.

 Step 2: Filing.
-We file before May 15 and handle all district communications.
+File Form 50-132 before May 15 and keep copies of all district communications.

 Step 3: Far West Texas Evidence Package.
-We build evidence calibrated for the Hudspeth County market — economic obsolescence analysis, income approach, and Far West Texas comparable sales.
+Build evidence calibrated for the Hudspeth County market — economic obsolescence analysis, income approach, and Far West Texas comparable sales.

 Step 5: Verification.
-We confirm the reduced value is reflected in your tax bill.
+Confirm the reduced value is reflected in your tax bill.

 For the complete Texas protest process, see our protest guide.
 For comparison with neighboring Far West Texas markets, see our pages for Culberson County and Brewster County.

 Ready to protest your Hudspeth County commercial property assessment?
-Contact LowerMyCommercialTax.com — we work on contingency, so you pay nothing unless we save you money.
+Need help preparing?
+Contact LowerMyCommercialTax.com for guidance and resources.

 About the Author